 Language barriers can even create misunderstandings and cause issues because of ineffective communication.
 Failing to understand job-related tasks and instructions can affect the productivity and efficiency of a team to perform well.

-- Make workers follow a simple language for commonly communicating with their peers and superiors.
+- Make workers (black workers, Hispanic workers etc.) follow a simple language for commonly communicating with their peers and superiors.
 Inculcate appropriate workplace communication skills and policies in employees to avoid miscommunication.

 - Hire bilingual employees or train managers to be bilingual.
 Bilingualism increases competitive advantage significantly to include having employees with advanced skills and abilities, primarily if the organization focuses on growing internationally.